andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">04/2018</p>

-An interesting property of Wikipedia pages is that their first-links often goes to their immediate supersets.
+An interesting property of Wikipedia pages is that their first-links often go to their immediate supersets.
 For example, _poker_ first-links to _card game_ and _card game_ first-links to _game_, etc.  Where do all these first-links go?
 And what does the first-link taxonomy of Wikipedia look like?

 ## [Satellite Image Classification on the fMoW Dataset](fmow.html)